-If you would like to change your method or frequency of premium payments, then just complete any required form and notify us.
+If you would like to change your method or frequency of premium payments, then just complete any required form and contact us.

 Change to Non-Smoker Rates

 If you are currently paying smoker rates for your policy, and you have quit smoking for at least 12 months, then you can complete a Non-Smoker Declaration PDF and contact us to change your rates to non-smoker rates.
-The premium difference if you do this is substantial.
-For example, the premium for a male age 35 with $500,000 in life cover reduces by 49% when changing from smoker to non-smoker rates.
+The premium reduction from a change to non-smoker rates is substantial, and can result in a reduction in your benefit premiums of up to 50% or more.

 Lost or Destroyed Policy

 Your insurance policy is a valuable document.
 If you have lost or destroyed your policy, you can easily have it replaced.
 Just complete a Lost or Destroyed Policy Document Form PDF and request us to replace it.